beestrubz/My-Website-CPSC-349/README.md

 - CSS

 ## How to Run
-You can clone this repository on your local machine by performing the following: git clone https://github.com/beestrubz/My-Website-CPSC-349.git
+You can simply visit the URL for my page here: https://beestrubz.github.io/My-Website-CPSC-349/index.html You can also clone this repository on your local machine by performing the following: git clone https://github.com/beestrubz/My-Website-CPSC-349.git